 make arrangements by speaking with their school vice-principal or principal.

-For the 2021-22 school year, all TDSB secondary schools will be following a modified semester.
-The school year calendar and daily schedule has now been finalized.
+For Semester 1 of the 2021-22 school year, all TDSB secondary schools will be following a modified semester.
+View the school year calendar and daily schedule.

 In this model, students will take four courses, two each during alternating weeks.
 They will continue to be cohorted but will now be part of four cohorts (one for each class).
 Toronto Public Health supports this model as the 48 hour gap between the weekly cohorts will limit any potential spread of COVID-19 as 48 hours is the time between exposure to first symptoms of a number of the variants of concern.
 Class sizes will return to the regular class sizes (dependent on grade, level and subject) and all learning will either be fully in-person, or fully virtual, depending on the selection you make in August.